Peace

 I will not speak ill of someone who gives their own life for a cause greater than themselves.
 I will not put down somebody who undergoes hardship so that others may lead richer lives.
 These are the very things my brother did.
 If I resort to name-calling, then I leave the way open for someone else to call my brother names too.

-It is true that Jani was a member of the army.
-It is also true that he was under a presidential commission to protect the republic.
-It is true that he didn’t intentionally kill women, children, the elderly, or the unarmed and his killing had the sanction of legality to it (at least in the eyes of some).
+It is true that Jani was a member of the armed forces and that he was under a presidential commission to protect the Republic.
+It is also true that he didn’t intentionally kill women, children, the elderly, or the unarmed, and that his killing had the sanction of legality to it (at least in the eyes of some).

 Yet, having practised as a lawyer, I can attest to the fact that justice and legality are not one and the same.
 What is allowable in the eyes of the law can often be both unjust and immoral.
 It is simply a matter of perspective.

-I can appreciate and understand that to the families of any of the people my brother killed, my brother may not be seen as a hero but as a villain.
+I can understand and appreciate that to the families of any of the people my brother killed, my brother may not be seen as a hero but a villain.

 Just like my brother, they risk their lives for a greater cause than themselves.
 I can’t help but respect that.